 When I wake up in the morning, I play I am still sleeping. – Roberto Clemente

-One of my earliest memories is of my mother setting up her ironing and other chores in the fallout shelter, so that she could watch the 1960 World Series between the hometown favorites, the Pittsburgh Pirates and the big, bad New York Yankees.
-She bought me a puzzle to occupy myself during the Series, which she instructed me could only be assembled on the wall, so I spent 9 days (7 games) chasing puzzle pieces around the room.
-My 6-year-old brother re-read and annotated his Tolstoy then his Mencken, and my mother ironed and re-ironed our clothes until they were stiff as plywood.
-I could barely pry apart my t-shirts after she ironed them.
+One of my earliest memories is of my mother setting up her ironing and other chores in the fallout shelter, so that she could watch the 1960 World Series between the hometown favorites, the Pittsburgh Pirates and the big, bad Bombers from Bronx, the New York Yankees.
+She bought me a puzzle to occupy myself during the Series, which she instructed me could only be assembled on the wall, so I spent 9 days chasing puzzle pieces around the room.
+My 6-year-old brother re-read and annotated his Tolstoy, started on Mencken, then started on edits on his upcoming address to the joint chambers of Congress.
+My mother ironed and re-ironed our clothes until they were stiff as plywood.
+I could barely pry apart my t-shirts after she ironed them, let alone wear them.

 Pittsburgh Pirates outfielder Roberto Clemente was baseball’s first Latino superstar.
 Though his team was (and still is) racially progressive in its philosophy, Clemente had to deal with much of the same discrimination, miscommunication and cultural disconnect that other immigrants feel.
 We kids were encouraged to admire the slick white infielders, but it was the dark outfielders who were doing the heavy lifting.

 In this painting, Clemente eyes us like a thoroughbred.
 He was the Seabiscuit of baseball in that his form was poor but he was effective.
 He knows we’re here to watch him hit, field and throw baseballs, something he did very well.